-I hope that 2022 has treated you well.
+I hope that 2024 has treated you well.
 There have been a few changes during the year.

 You can also download them here.

-(first date to file)
+E-file Opens: February 24th (first date to file)

-First 60 Days for RRSP: ends March 1st
+First 60 Days for RRSP: ends March 3rd

-Standard Filing Date: May 1st (Apr 30th is a Sunday)
+Standard Filing Date: April 30th

-Interest Start Date: May 1st (April 30th is a Sunday)
+Interest Start Date: April 30th

 (interest date for proprietorships owing tax or CPP)

-Filing Date (self-employed): June 15th
+Filing Date (self-employed): June 16th (June 15th is a Sunday)

 Personal tax brackets (Provincial and Federal), personal exemption and other tax credits (age, dependent, etc.) have been adjusted for inflation.